TayyebaSadaq/Diabetes-Prediction-using-Machine-Learning-and-Explainable-AI-Techniques/README.md

 4. **Access the App**
    - Open your browser and navigate to `http://localhost:3000` (or the specified port) to use the app.

-*Make sure you're in the "diabetes-sense" folder to avoid errors.
-If you're already there and still facing issues, please open an issue and include the error details.

-## Remote Deployment (WIP)
-The remote deployment of this application is currently a work in progress and is being developed on a separate branch (remote-deployment).
-An update will be made to this README once the deployment is available.

 ## Contributing
 Feel free to fork the repository and submit pull requests for suggested improvements or additional features as this is an ongoing project outside my dissertation.